 Residents are advised of an approximately four-week closure to the Whitby Waterfront Trail through Shirley Scott Park (at Front and Brock Streets).
 Effective Wednesday, July 23 a small section of trail through the park will close to the public to support the construction of a new pop-up visitor’s centre.
 Trail users can still access the waterfront trail along Front Street, reconnecting on Brock Street.
 This project is funded through a federal Tourism Growth Program Grant.
 Thank you for your patience as we work to improve our waterfront and visitor experience. |

-Columbus Road Culvert Repair – Contract T-2-2025 |
+Brawley Road Ditch Improvement – Contract T-10-2025 |

-Construction for the culvert repair on Columbus Road, 80m east of Garrard Rd is tentatively scheduled to begin on the week of June 16, 2025.
-The work is expected to be completed by August 29th, 2025.
-The planned work will consist of structural repairs to the existing culvert, replacement of existing cable guide rail to steel beam guide rail, place concrete outlets, repairs on the existing concrete surfaces, as well as installation of rip-rap along the north-east, north-west and south-west quadrants of the existing culvert.
-Temporary traffic signals will be placed to restrict traffic flow through the work zone.
+The Town of Whitby would like to inform you that we are tentatively scheduled to commence construction for the Brawley Road Ditch Improvement, the week of September 15, 2025.
+The work is expected to be completed by November 14, 2025.
+The planned work will consist of redefining the profile and shape of the existing ditches on the north side from Baldwin Street East to the end of Brawley Road East.
 The project will be carried out by a Town approved Contractor under the direction of Town of Whitby Construction Staff.
 Due to the scope of the work involved, every effort to complete the construction work as quickly and efficiently as possible will be made; however, please note that unfavourable weather conditions and unforeseen circumstances may influence the work schedule.
 Areas that are disturbed by new construction work will be restored as quickly as possible.
 Waste collection will be maintained by the Contractor for pick up on your regular day.
 The Town of Whitby would like to thank you for your patience as this construction work is undertaken and apologize for any inconvenience this may cause you.
-Once the culvert repair is finished, we are confident that the construction effort will result in a repaired culvert which will continue to serve the area for many years.
 Again, we sincerely appreciate your understanding in this regard and will make every effort to complete the construction work as quickly and efficiently as possible. |

 Urban Road Resurfacing Update – Contract T-501-2025 |